 The Oppo HA-2 SE, like the Audioquest Dragonfly Red, has attracted overwhelmingly good reviews.

 It looks like a mobile phone with a stitched leather cover, which is a curious, but aesthetically interesting touch.
 The rest, I assume, is aluminium.
-The body is long, narrow and thin, which means that when the DAC is bound together with some other device, the cable connecting them gets bent round to an extreme degree, which might affect its durability.
+The body is long, narrow and thin, which is ideal for using with a phone or flat DAP like the iPod Touch.
+The potential downside of this is extreme cable bend for short cables.

 At the top are the on/off-cum-volume control knob, the audio in/out port, and the headphone port.
-The side has the battery meter, bass boost and gain buttons, and the bottom has a switch for different modes, and large and small USB ports.
+The side has the battery meter, bass boost and gain buttons, and the bottom has a switch for different modes, and USB A and micro USB ports.
+The USB A port is for Apple devices, while the micro port is for laptops, although it can also be used with Android phones that can transmit a digital signal via micro USB or USB C.

 One issue, which is a minor detraction, is the delay in processing music after a pause, but it’s not enough to detract from the general excellence of the device.